 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

-Arrival transfer on Day 1; 2 hotel nights in Quito; 1 hotel night in San Cristobal; onboard accommodations; 3 nights in the Galapagos Islands aboard the ship; shore excursions; daily opportunities for swimming and snorkeling; snorkeling equipment and wetsuits in a range of sizes available to borrow while aboard the ship; 5 breakfasts, 3 lunches, 3 dinners; local transportation by flight (Quito to Galapagos, and reverse); motorized catamaran, van, Zodiacs, public bus; local naturalist guide (certified by the Galapagos National Park) while in the Islands; local representative in Quito and San Cristobal; small group experience.
+Arrival transfer from Quito airport on Day 1; roundtrip Galapagos airfare; one hotel night in San Cristobal; cabin accommodations and meals aboard the ship; shore excursions; daily opportunities for swimming and snorkeling; snorkeling equipment and wetsuits in a range of sizes available to borrow while aboard the ship; local transportation by motorized catamaran, van, Zodiacs, public bus; local naturalist guide (certified by the Galapagos National Park) while in the Islands; local representative in Quito and San Cristobal.
+Subject to change without notice.

 Airfare; travel insurance (required); passport and visa fees; departure taxes; Tourist Transit card fee ($20 cash, subject to change); Galapagos park entry fee payable immediately upon arrival to the Islands ($100 cash, subject to increase); meals not expressly outlined in itinerary; beverages on board; discretionary gratuities; items of a personal nature including laundry, alcoholic and non-alcoholic beverages; optional activities; fuel surcharge may apply.